nfugal/bastion/README.md

-# Minimal Linux docker box just for use as ssh bastion
+# Minimal Linux docker for use as an ssh bastion

 ## Usage